Welcome

 This website contains news and events for Transition Kentish Town and related groups.
 For further information on Transition Kentish Town and the Transition movement, see www.transitionkentishtown.org.uk

-News and Events Autumn 2025
+News and Events Spring 2026

-Kentish Town Street Swaps on Friday November 28th
+Kentish Town Street Swaps on Saturday 18th April

 Camden Nature Recovery Corridor